Day trading stocks and technical analysis is a scam.

 Is day trading worth it?

-No, virtually 100% of day traders lose money.
+No, virtually 100% of retail day traders of stocks lose money.
 This is scientific fact.
 If you don't believe me, then I encourage you to try it and learn from experience.

 Is day trading legit?